HermesGermany/galapagos/CONTRIBUTING.md

 * galapagos@hermesworld.com

-Our colleagues at Hermes can also use the Team Channel "Kafka @ Hermes" to contact us.
+Our colleagues at Hermes can also use the Teams Channel "Kafka @ Hermes" to contact us.

 ## How to change code